How do Lenses help your EDI Surveys drive actionable insights?

 There are two different types of questions in Divrsity survey:

-• Diversity questions are about individuals: their characteristics, background, beliefs and values
+• Demographic questions are about individuals: their characteristics, background, beliefs and values

 For example, age, race, gender, sexual orientation, socio-economic background